Jaipur National University: Campus Expansion

+In January 2024, Jaipur National University received permission from India's Ministry of Education to establish an offshore campus in Dubai, United Arab Emirates.
+The university subsequently established its Ras Al Khaimah (RAK) Campus in the UAE in 2024.

 Ranking

 The university has been ranked by India Today in 2013, 2014 and 2015 as one of India's Top 30 universities.

-SiliconIndia has ranked the university in the MBA Top 20 private universities.

 BioSpectrum India has ranked the university in the Top 20 Biotech schools.